corsairmarks/uncapped_consecration/mod/README.md

 Not included in my compilation mod [Subtle Polish: A Collection of Fixes and Enhancements](https://steamcommunity.com/sharedfiles/filedetails/?id=2522974089).
 This mod is compatible with the compilation.

-Built for Stellaris version 3.2.* "Herbert."
+Built for Stellaris version 3.3 "Libra."
 Not compatible with achievements.

 ### When to Install